-The maximum discount for The Right to Buy Scheme is set by the Government, and recalculated on 6 April every year in line with the Consumer Price Index.
+The maximum discount you can receive is currently £82,800 (2019).
+This limit is set by the Government and is recalculated on 6 April every year in line with the Consumer Price Index.
+Maximum discounts increase if the Index increases, but remain the same if it does not increase.